internal-page-background-header

 • The purpose and intent of the SOP document - i.e. why it was created

-• Who does what – List all the different job roles and subtasks required to complete the process defined in the SOPs
+• Who does what – List all the different job roles and subtasks required to complete the process defined in the SOP.

-• Create a step by step description of the task - Ask yourself, can it be understood by its target audience or followed by someone who has never done the task before?
+• Create step-by-step description of the task – Ask yourself, can it be understood by its target audience or followed by someone who has never done the task before?

-• Important references – List and link to all documents related to the SOP as clearly as possible - in a way that supports the intention of the document.
-This might include providing links to appropriate standards and regulations, approved versions of other SOPs and third party documentation (such as instruction manuals)
+• Important references – List and link to related documents as clearly as possible - in a way that supports the intention of the SOPs.
+This might include providing links to appropriate standards and regulations, approved versions of other and third-party documentation (such as instruction manuals)

-• Assumptions – List any assumptions made in the drafting or execution of the procedures as well as any caveats or warnings that might be necessary for understanding how and when a task should be tackled
+• Assumptions – List any assumptions made in the drafting or execution of the written procedure as well as any caveats or warnings that might be necessary for understanding how and when a task should be tackled.

-3. Ensure your SOP is kept at a manageable size
+3. Ensure your SOP is a manageable size.

-SOPs that are excessively long can be confusing and impractical for use as a teaching and learning tool.
+SOPs that are over-long can be confusing and impractical for both teaching and learning.
 Think of it from a training point of view.
-If a SOP incorporates a long trail of subtasks that involve only a portion of the people who you are training to fulfill the whole task, then this might be an indication that it should broken down into separate SOPs.
+If a SOP incorporates a long list of subtasks, then this might be an indication that it should be broken down into separate SOPs.

 4. Engage with your team members

-The most effective way to decide what steps should be included in a SOP and to ensure it reflects what needs to be done, is to consult the people who are actually carrying out the work on a day to day basis.
+The most effective way to decide what steps should be included in a SOP is to consult the people who are actually carrying out the work.
 Get a flip chart and a pen and map it out together using flow diagrams.
-Let them describe to you how the task works, what are the moments where things can go wrong or choices have to be made.
-Together you can create the process maps that can become the SOP documents that will be most meaningful and helpful to the those who need to use them.
+Let the people who do the task describe to you how the task works.
+Let them share the moments where things can go wrong or the point at which significant choices have to be made.
+Together you can create the process maps that can become the SOPs that will be most meaningful and helpful for those who need to use them.
 If your objective is to optimise the way your business performs the tasks you are documenting - working together in this way is crucial to gain insight and collectively agree on the ‘way you do things’ before you commit to a final version.

 5. Mind your language

-When writing SOPs be careful to keep descriptions of tasks concise and unambiguous.
+When documenting SOPs be careful to keep descriptions of tasks concise and unambiguous.
 You need to strike a balance between giving required details and becoming so prescriptive that following them becomes burdensome.
 Be precise, not pedantic.
-Aim to keep the attention and enthusiasm of your audience as they use your documentation to master the SOPs and understand what their required outcomes are.
+Aim to keep the attention and enthusiasm of your audience as they use your SOP to understand what the required outcomes are.

 6. Test them out